nhuseynov/nodeapp-infrastructure/README.md

-Infrastructure in AWS for creating applications
+Terraform code for infrastructure in AWS